otahontas/archiver/documentation/guide.md

 - Then give two filenames as parameters: first one should be path to source file (either relative or absolute), second one is the name (or full path) to output file.
 Program automatically adds .compressed -extension to output file, when compressing.
 - You can also pass -p flag to run basic performance tests.

 Program should be able to handle all kinds of files, since it reads files on byte level and does the compression by calculating bytes.
+If program was installed by cloning and building, there are some testfiles in archiver/testfiles folder, also found [from here in the repo](archiver/testfiles).

-Still, there are some bugs happening, especially with LZW implementation.
-You can read more about the bugs from [implementation document](implementation.md).
+There are some bugs happening, especially with LZW implementation.
+You can read more about them from [implementation document](implementation.md).